alessandro-gentilini/knuth-interview-2006/README.md

 result, I had accumulated also, by the time I was a senior, I had accumulated lots and lots of graduate credits.
-Now, as a result then, Case did, on Graduation Day, Case did an unprecedented thing that had never been done before, they awarded me a Master’s Degree, simultaneously with my Bachelor’s Degree.
-And this, the faculty had gotten together and made a, and voted unanimously that this should happen, and I remember, you know, that was another thing that got into the newspapers at the time, that they were awarding a Master’s Degree at the same time as a Bachelor’s Degree.
+Now, as a result then, Case did, on Graduation Day, Case did an unprecedented thing that had never been done before, they awarded me a Master's Degree, simultaneously with my Bachelor's Degree.
+And this, the faculty had gotten together and made a, and voted unanimously that this should happen, and I remember, you know, that was another thing that got into the newspapers at the time, that they were awarding a Master's Degree at the same time as a Bachelor's Degree.
 So, but the reason was that I had taken these graduate courses because they were easier.
-I didn’t, I don’t know if I’ve ever told anybody else this before today, but that was one of the reasons I could do so many other things.
+I didn't, I don't know if I've ever told anybody else this before today, but that was one of the reasons I could do so many other things.

 [17 - Physics, welding, astronomy and mathematics](http://webofstories.com/play/17076)